UPPMAX/HPC-python/docs/day2/ml.rst

    - Which machine learning and deep learning tools are installed at HPC2N, UPPMAX, and LUNARC?
    - How to start the tools at HPC2N, UPPMAX, and LUNARC?
    - How to deploy GPU:s with ML/DL at HPC2N, UPPMAX, and LUNARC?
-   - Examples:
-       - How to use PyTorch at the above HPC centres?
-       - How to use TensorFlow at the above HPC centres?
-       - How to work with sklearn at the above HPC centres?

 .. objectives::